FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 The list of Scope of a specifics StackFrame

 A scope also has a variablesReference, which can be use to retrieve the list of variable.

-### Variable

-a Variable object represent a node in a tree. if it field variableReference is less or equal to zero, it mean that it his a leaf node, otherwise it branch node.

-A Variable has a name and a value both of which are freeform string.
-If a Variable is a struct/object, it can be represented as a branch node where it children are it field.

-The evaluateName is mean to allow a adapter to specify a name with which a Variable should be refer to in Evaluate Request which is different then the Variable name.
-It should not be use since a client is suppose to display the name field has the Variable name not the evaluateName field, furthermore the client should not interpret what pass has the expression to a evaluate request since what consists a expression is language dependant.

-#### Indexed and Named Variable

-The Variable request can specify a filter where it ask for only indexed Variable or only for named Variable.
-This future seam to be mean for time where paging is require has indicted by adapter sending hint of the number of child indexed and named variable
-(via the namedVariables and indexedVariables field on Variable).
-In addition to filtering Variable by type, the Variables Request has facility to fetch Variable in chunk which size in chosen at the client direction.
-This is accomplish via the start and count field of the Variable Request.

-While the various paging and filtering future are mean to be use when the adapter hint the possibility, a client can chose to use them whenever it want.
-As such, I suggests that adapter internally keep track of indexed and named Variable separately.

-#### Variable Presentation Hint

-A Variable can have a Presentation Hint there are 4 field to a presentation hint, kind, attributes, visibility and lazy.
-All the field are optional.

-The field kind, visibility, and attributes all have predefine value, but can also take a freeform String.
-If you supply a non-standard value his probable that the client will ignore it. visibility and kind take single value, attributes take a list of value.

-Most of what inside a presentation hint is self explanatory.
-There are tow thing that I find unclear/ambiguous

-The hasSideEffects attribute, and the lazy field.